soerenengels/kirby-steady/README.md

 #### Style your plans

 The styling of the plans is up to you.
-For the HTML markup structure and classes see `/snippets/components/steady/plans.php` and `/snippets/components/steady/plan.php`.
+For the HTML markup structure and classes see [`/snippets/components/steady/plans.php`]() and [`/snippets/components/steady/plan.php`]().
 If you want to change the markup of the plans, you can overwrite those components by creating a new file in `/site/snippets/components/steady/{name-of-file-you-want-to-overwrite}.php`.

 ### Steady-Paywall

-To use the Steady Paywall block, you need to activate it in your Steady settings (Integrations > Steady Paywall), add it to your blocks fieldsets and integrate the Steady Javascript Widget.
+To use the Steady Paywall block, you need to **activate it** in your Steady settings (Integrations > Steady Paywall), **add it** to your blocks fieldsets **and integrate** the Steady Javascript Widget.

-Example:
+#### Example: Add Paywall to your blocks fieldsets

 ```yml
 sections: